xcore/sc_lcd/doc/api.rst

 **LCD_FREQ_DIVISOR**
 	The defines FREQ_DIVIDEND and FREQ_DIVISOR are used to calculate the frequency of the clock used for LCD.
 The frequency configured = (FREQ_DIVIDEND / FREQ_DIVISOR) in MHz

+**LCD_FAST_WRITE**
+	The define enables a faster LCD write function, however, it produces more code.
+Use when a 25MHz pixel clock is required.

 API
 +++